Table of Contents

 Preventive Vaccine Research

 The third trial (RV144) took place in Thailand and enrolled 16,000 people, making it the largest HIV vaccine study ever.
 It tested AIDSVAX with another vaccine called ALVAC.
-In 2009, after much debate over the results, researchers concluded that the vaccine only had a modest effect in preventing HIV infection.
+In 2009, after much debate over the results, researchers concluded that the vaccine only had a modest effect in preventing HIV acquisition.

 In November 2016, an exciting new large-scale clinical trial of a preventive HIV vaccine (HVTN 702) was launched in South Africa.
 This trial will test the effectiveness of a vaccine regimen that is based on the one that was tested in Thailand in 2009 (RV 144).
-To learn more about progress in finding a preventive HIV vaccine, watch this video from the US National Institute of Allergy and Infectious Diseases (NIAID).
+To learn more about progress in finding a preventive HIV vaccine, watch this video from the US National Institute of Allergy and Infectious Diseases (NIAID):

 Therapeutic Vaccine Research

 In 2012, a therapeutic vaccine called Vacc-4x showed that it may be possible to teach the immune system to control HIV reproduction in some people living with HIV and reduce their viral load.
-Further testing has showed that Vacc-4x can help reduce the viral load in people living with HIV, but not enough to for them to stop taking their HIV drugs.
+Further testing has shown that Vacc-4x can help reduce the viral load in people living with HIV, but not enough to for them to stop taking their HIV drugs.
 A Phase I trial (first time in humans) of a therapeutic vaccine called Vacc-5C showed that Vacc-5C was safe and well tolerated, generated an immune response, and may improve some people’s response to vaccination with Vacc-4x.

 Researchers continue to test new models for what is now being referred to as HIV remission or a functional cure (keeping viral load suppressed without antiretroviral medications).
 A combination of a vaccine and an immune stimulant recently showed promise when tested in monkeys.
-This combination is designed to awaken the dormant or hidden HIV then attack it with the vaccine-induced immune response.
+This combination is designed to awaken the dormant or hidden HIV, then attack it with the vaccine-induced immune response.
 For more information on functional cure strategies, see our fact sheet on Finding a Cure for HIV.

 Yes.
 Despite setbacks, the search for an HIV vaccine has not ended.
 The disappointing STEP study results and the controversy over the results of the Thai study caused a lot of debate among researchers and advocates about what to do next.
 However, research is still moving forward.
 The focus is on answering basic scientific questions that can help guide vaccine development, while continuing to learn valuable information from previous studies and mapping out future ones.